 Seal T: There are many examples of seal T used as a secondary seal, all of them in dedications on souvenir print SP1.
 Most of these are securely dated to the single year 1948, but a few later examples in 1950 and 1956 are also known.
 Seal T is not currently documented as a primary seal on any artworks.

-Seal V: Only one design using seal V is known, the first edition of winter card woodblock print design "WC5".
+Seal V: Only one design using seal V is known, the first edition of winter card woodblock print "WC5".

-Seal W: Only one design using seal W is known, the winter card woodblock print design WC1936 sent out in 1936.
+Seal W: Only one design using seal W is known, the winter card woodblock print WC1936 sent out in 1936.
 Tiny seal W is so blurred that it likely will never be read.
 It is included in the chart above out of alphabetical order to facilitate comparison with the miniature version of seal C.

 Seal X and Seal Y: These two seals always occur together on woodblock-printed, calligraphic title labels for the three main series, the 100 Series, the Fan Series, and the 36 Series between 1929 and 1935.
 These labels occur only on delivery envelopes and on book covers, and they are not known to have been used on other artworks.
 Seal X appears before the title in upper right.
 Seal Y is after the title at lower left.
 The seal X and seal Y title labels were originally associated with colophons including seal Z.